ricky65/WinPenguins/README.md

 ## License

-WinPenguins is released under the GNU General Public License.
-See the file [COPYING.txt](./COPYING.txt) for details
+WinPenguins is released under the GNU General Public License Version 2.
+See the file [COPYING.txt](./COPYING.txt) for details.